han97lister/QA_Final_clinic/README.md

 As Terraform creates the infrastructure, **main.tf** was implemented on the main branch.
 A **test** branch was configured for unit testing, in addition to an overarching **develop** branch to merge the changes into and act as a release pipeline.

+![fbranch][fbranch]

+As you can see, the features have been merged into the development branch, and the development branch merged into main as a release.
+The test branch is not merged as it runs parallel to main for unit testing and does not contain new features.

 ## Authors
 Joshua Cashen  \